Technology

 The pole needs to be tall enough for the windsock to be seen from a distance.

-But it also needs to be sturdy enough to withstand wind forces and weather conditions.
+However, it also needs to be sturdy and sufficient to withstand wind forces and weather conditions.

 by frame harirak (https://unsplash.com/@framemily)”